segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 Use Analytics Kotlin (Android) to configure [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.

 > warning ""
-> When you use destination filters in mobile device-mode, certain fields that are added to the payload server-side such as an IP address, aren't supported.
-Segment ignores these filters.
+> Keep [these limitations](/docs/connections/destinations/destination-filters/#limitations) in mind when using destination filters.

 To get started with destination filters on mobile device-mode destinations using Kotlin: